College of Letters and Science

 BUILD YOUR PHARMACEUTICAL SCIENCES CAREER WITH A DEGREE FROM UW-STEVENS POINT

 UW-Stevens Point offers a wide variety of pre-professional programs, and our graduates have an excellent record of acceptance by graduate and professional schools.
-Many students who plan to enter a professional school, such as Education or Engineering, as undergraduates or who intend to pursue graduate studies in a professional school such as Medicine, Dentistry, Veterinary Science, Chiropractic, Optometry, or Nursing, follow a program of study specifically designed for that career path.
+Many students who plan to enter a professional school as undergraduates or who intend to pursue graduate studies in a professional school such as Medicine, Dentistry, and Pharmacy follow a program of study specifically designed for that career path.
 Although not required, we advise students in all pre-professional areas to get a bachelor of science degree before entering a professional school.

 Why study Pre-Pharmacy at UWSP?

 Our students get hands-on research opportunities with faculty in areas such as cell and molecular biology, microbiology, virology, immunology, cancer biology, molecular ecology, genomics, proteomics, metabolomics, protein structure and function, developmental biology, neurobiology and behavior, ecology, evolutionary biology, organismal biology, and taxonomy.
-A high percentage of our students participate in laboratory and field research projects with Chemistry and Biology faculty mentors.
-You will study in our highly specialized teaching and research labs at UWSP!
+Many of our students participate in laboratory and field research projects with Chemistry and Biology faculty mentors.
+You will study in our highly specialized teaching and research labs in the university’s Haeni Chemistry Biology Building, a state-of-the-art, $75 million facility.

 Faculty Expertise and Support